aparna190417/Uber_Trip_Analysis_ML/README.md

-# 🚖 Uber Trip Demand Forecasting using Machine Learning
+# 🚖 Uber Trip Demand using Machine Learning

 This project analyzes Uber trip demand and builds advanced machine learning models to forecast daily trip volume using operational and time-based features.